V. Ramaswamy Aiyer

 V. Ramaswamy Aiyer (4 August 1871 – 22 January 1936) was a civil servant in the Madras Provincial Service.
-In 1907, along with a group of friends, he founded the Indian Mathematical Society with headquarters in Pune.
-He was the first Secretary of the Society and acted in that position until 1910.
-Ramaswamy Aiyer also served the Society as its President from 1926 to 1930.
+In 1907 he and a group of friends founded the Indian Mathematical Society with headquarters in Pune.
+He was the first Secretary of the Society until 1910 and its president from 1926 to 1930.

 Early life and career

 Ramaswamy Aiyer was born on 4 August 1871 at Satyamangalam, in the then Coimbatore District, in his maternal grandfather's house.
 He completed the F.A. course at a local college in Coimbatore and secured B.A. and M.A. degrees from Presidency College, Chennai.
 During his student days, Ramaswamy Aiyer took an active interest in cricket and gymnastics.
 While still a student at the Presidency College, he contributed to the Educational Times and other mathematical journals.
 The Editor of the Educational Times addressed him as 'Professor Ramaswami', mistaking him for a College Professor.
 This informal title of 'Professor' stuck to him ever afterwards.

 After securing the M.A. degree, he served Central College, Bangalore for a short period and was then appointed to Mysore Maharaja's college to assist Principal Weir in teaching Mathematics for the B.A.
 Degree.
 In 1898, he joined Madras Provincial Service as a civil servant.
 After a probationary period, he was appointed Deputy Collector in 1901.
 He retired from the Service in 1926.
 Ramaswamy Aiyer died of a cerebral hemorrhage on 22 January 1936.